jordymac/placeos-site/content/projects/ashrae-headquarters-net-zero-retrofit.md

   - Workplace
   - project
 summary: >-
-  ASHRAE is a global society advancing human well-being through sustainable technology for the built environment.
-ASHRAE is an industry leader and is dedicated to promoting a healthy and sustainable built environment being the creator of BACnet, a protocol and set of standards for the HVAC industry.
+  ASHRAE is a global society maintaining sustainable standards for the built environment.
+They are the creator of BACnet, a protocol and set of standards for the HVAC industry.
 tags: []
 author: PlaceOS